 Some Final Thoughts:

-Grey Water is not the major issue it is often raised as, much is said in Social Media about the thorny subject of Grey Water retention and so called “Fully Self Contained” camping conditions.
-“Fully Self Contained” should be used as a definition ONLY for those camps which have a legally stated requirement, or a condition imposed by the site owner, for campers to retain all their grey water so that we all understand what is needed when looking for a campsite.
+Grey Water is not a major issue.
+It is often raised as much is said in Social Media about the thorny subject of Grey Water retention.
+Also the so called “Fully Self Contained” camping conditions.
+“Fully Self Contained” should be a definition ONLY for those camps which have a legally stated requirement.
+A condition imposed by the site owner, for campers to retain all their grey water.
+It is important so that we all understand what we need when looking for a campsite.
 The reality is that from the listings in Full Range Camping there are currently (2019) significantly less than 250 camps with this requirement (Paid and free) in the whole of Australia.
-Some camps which started out by having this requirement because they were established under the CMCA guidelines have now dropped the requirement, either to attract more campers, or due to dry conditions.
+Some camps started out by having this requirement because they were under the CMCA guidelines.
+They now have dropped the requirement, either to attract more campers or due to dry conditions.

-There are many caravans which do not easily have the capabilities of fitting a grey water tank because they are not designed for that, external containers have become more acceptable but there are, in reality, only minor inconveniences considering the small number of sites where the requirement exists.
+There are many caravans which do not easily have the capabilities of fitting a grey water tank.
+External containers have become more acceptable.
+But there are, in reality, only minor inconveniences considering the small number of sites where the requirement exists.

-I am not opening the inevitable “can of worms” here, just pointing out a few facts so let’s not start the whole debate all over!
-Remember as well that there are many Caravan Parks which do not have sullage facilities and where your grey water is discharged into the gardens and lawns.
+I am not opening the inevitable “can of worms” here.
+I am just pointing out a few facts so let’s not start the whole debate all over!
+Remember that there are many Caravan Parks that do not have sullage facilities.
+It is also where you discharge your grey water, to the gardens and lawns.

-This is, undoubtedly, the growth sector in RV accommodation and is going to continue to be so for the foreseeable future.
-This does not mean the end of Caravan Parks but a change which all interested parties will have to adapt to and some are resisting.
-Wherever we choose to rest for the night, or week or longer, there is some cost being borne by some body or organisation no matter how small.
-If, for example, a Council has to continuously bear the cost of removing “your” rubbish from a road or creek side area then you may find the area is no longer available to you when next you pass by – PLEASE remove your rubbish!
+This is, undoubtedly, the growth sector in RV accommodation.
+And it is going to continue to be so for the foreseeable future.
+This does not mean the end of Caravan Parks.
+However, a change which all interested parties will have to adapt to and some are resisting.
+Wherever we choose to rest for the night, or longer, there is some cost being borne by somebody or organisation no matter how small.
+If, for example, a Council has to continuously bear the cost of removing “your” rubbish from a road or creekside area then you may find the area no longer available to you when next you pass by – PLEASE remove your rubbish!

-Discussions on Freedom Camping are not going to go away; the following is a summary of relevant accommodation by “bed nights” expressed in Millions and decimal from Austrade for March 2018 compared with March 2019:
+Discussions on Freedom Camping are not going to go away; the following is a summary of relevant accommodation by “bed nights”.
+It is expressed in Millions and decimal from Austrade for March 2018 compared with March 2019: